 As we do our best to avoid conflicting schedules, keep in mind, that your reservation may be bumped, as priority is given to Royal Roads Indigenous students, Indigenous faculty and staff and local Nations.
 Other Royal Roads bookings are accommodated if they do not conflict with reservations made by these users.
 Indigenous community organizations are given the next priority, followed by external community organizations that are not Indigenous-led.
 Fees may be charged to users external to the Royal Roads community.

 Users should know that bookings may be shifted to another campus location if an Indigenous student or group priority emerges.
 In the rare instance where this occurs, Campus Services will work with the person or group impacted to provide comparable space.

 Students are welcome to book space for themselves, class groups or activities.
 Indigenous students are given priority.
 Email Candice Cook, Indigenous student services coordinator, to request a reservation.

 Faculty and staff

 Faculty and staff are invited to make a booking request through our online scheduling system for Royal Roads activities.
-Campus Services staff will connect with Asma-na-hi Antoine, the Indigenous engagement director, to confirm availability.

 External community organizations